-Karen is a monthly columnist, appearing in the fourth week of each month.
+Karen is a monthly columnist, appearing in the first week of each month (previously in 4th week)

 Karen Kwiatkowski, Ph.D, is a retired USAF lieutenant colonel, who spent her final four and a half years in uniform in the upper echelons of Pentagon.
 She shared her story about what went on during the run-up to the invasion of Iraq with the American Conservative Magazine and Salon.
 She writes regularly for Lewrockwell.com.

 Karen U. Kwiatkowski, née Unger, (born September 24, 1960) is an American activist and commentator.
 She is a retired U.S. Air Force Lieutenant Colonel whose assignments included duties as a Pentagon desk officer and a variety of roles for the National Security Agency.
 Since retiring, she has become a noted critic of the U.S. government’s involvement in Iraq.
 Kwiatkowski is primarily known for her insider essays which denounce a corrupting political influence on the course of military intelligence leading up to the invasion of Iraq in 2003.
 In 2012, she challenged incumbent Bob Goodlatte in the Republican primary for Virginia’s 6th congressional district seat in the United States House of Representatives and garnered 34% of the Republican vote on a constitutional and limited government platform.